U.S. Textile Industry

 Key Facts About the U.S. Textile Industry

-• The U.S. textile industry supply chain—from textile fibers to apparel and other sewn products—employed an estimated 579,000 workers in 2015.
-The U.S. government estimates that one textile job in this country supports three other jobs.
+- The U.S. textile industry supply chain—from textile fibers to apparel and other sewn products—employed 585,240 workers in 2019.
+The U.S. government estimates that one textile manufacturing job in this country supports three other jobs.

-• The U.S. industry is the fourth largest exporter of textile products in the world.
-Fiber, textile, and apparel exports combined were $27.8 billion in 2015.
+- The U.S. industry is the second largest exporter of textile-related products in the world.
+Fiber, textile, and apparel exports combined were $29.1 billion in 2019.

-• Nearly two-thirds of U.S. textile exports went to our Western Hemisphere free trade partners in 2015.
-The U.S. textile industry exported to 218 countries, with 29 countries importing $100 million or more.
+- Excluding raw cotton and wool, two thirds of U.S. textile supply chain exports went to our Western Hemisphere free trade partners in 2019.
+The entire U.S. textile supply chain exported to more than 200 countries, with 24 countries importing $100 million or more.

-• The U.S. textile industry invested $18.5 billion in new plants and equipment from 2005 to 2014.
-Recently producers have opened new fiber, yarn, and recycling facilities to convert textile and other waste to new textile uses and resins.
+- The U.S. textile industry invested $18.7 billion in new plants and equipment from 2009 to 2018.
+Recently U.S. manufacturers have opened new facilities throughout the textile production chain, including recycling facilities to convert textile and other waste to new textile uses and resins.

-• In 2015, textile workers on average earned 155% more than apparel store workers ($626 per week vs. $245) and received health care and pension benefits.
+- In 2019, hourly and nonsupervisory textile mill workers on average earned more than twice as much as apparel store workers ($722 per week vs. $314) and received healthcare and retirement benefits.